michaeldyrynda/deckset/Introducing Laravel/presentation.md

 * Controllers are another part of the MVC pattern
 * Organise the logic of one or more routes together in one place
 * Tend to group similar routes together, particularly if your application is structured as a traditional CRUD-application
-* Controller will typically handle Create, Read, Update, and Delete operations for a resource
+* Controllers will typically handle Create, Read, Update, and Delete operations for a resource

 ```bash
 php artisan make:controller WelcomeController